-One recent outreach effort included the letter at the link below.
+One recent outreach effort included the letter below.
+Here is some feedback we received:

 Partner Organizations & Professionals